Avinash7217/symon-say-game/README.md

 # symon-say-game
-This is the symon say game.where we pickup the color boxes.
+This is the symon say game.where we pickup the color boxes.which is make by the front end technologies.